CarmenEngBio/mindaid-ssvep-bci/README.md

 </p>

 ## Development history
-The early stages, experiments and previous versions of this project are kept in the following repository, [ssvep-basic](https://github.com/CarmenEngBio/ssvep-basic).
+The early stages, experiments and previous versions of this project are kept in the following repository: [ssvep-basic](https://github.com/CarmenEngBio/ssvep-basic).

 ## Main Features